PLANT CURATOR

 Photographer Peter Lippmann mixes it up with plants

-Peter Lippmann seems like a photographer that would really like to be shooting plants full-time.
-In his personal portfolio he has collections of rotting fruit, flowers in jars and assorted cacti.
-In his commercial work he takes haute couture photographs of expensive shoes, handbags and jewellery, yet even for these assignments he manages to slip …
+Peter Lippmann appears to be a photographer who would greatly enjoy focusing on shooting plants full-time.
+His personal portfolio has collections of rotting fruit, flowers in jars and assorted cacti.
+In his commercial work he takes haute couture photographs of expensive shoes, handbags and jewellery, yet even for these assignments he manages to slip in …

 Read more »